Deliverability: Status and failure

 During the COVID pandemic, signal masts installed as part of the 5G wireless rollout became a target of fancy by some on the internet.
 Fortunately, unlike envelopes, text messages do not burn up in fire.

-When something goes wrong in one of these communication networks, we may fail to deliver a message to an email address or phone number for some reason unrelated to the quality of the contact itself.
+When something Unknown Node link, we may fail to deliver a message to an email address or phone number for some reason unrelated to the quality of the contact itself.
 We shouldn’t be afraid to try the same method of contact again in the future.

 Instead, we avoid using a contact only when some delivery has failed using that method within the thread in question.
 If the individual is added to another thread down the road, we’ll try again to use their preferred method of communication.
 Only when delivery fails again do we exclude that contact method from consideration.